creative team & production crew

 DR. DAVID K. RUEBHAUSEN (Scenic Design) began his theatrical career in the Kansas City area working as the Student Technical Director for William Jewell College theatre while acting in such productions as Marat/Sade, The Importance of Being Earnest, Romeo and Juliet and The Insect Comedy.
 While there, he also performed walk-ons with such touring groups as The Acting Company and the Houston Ballet which afforded him the opportunity to work with such directors as Robert Brustein (American Rep) and Thomas MacAnna (Abbey Theatre).
 While completing graduate work in Minneapolis, Dr. Ruebhausen served as Theatre instructor and Managing Director for the University of Minnesota Theatre and Minnesota Centennial Showboat.
 While in the Twin Cities, he directed and/or designed for productions such as Children of a Lesser God, The Bourgeois Gentleman, Ghosts, Arms and the Man and Beyond Therapy.
 He also served as the señor faculty member for UNA Theatre, teaching courses in design, directing, voice, acting, history, dramatic literature and arts management.
 Dr. Ruebhausen has directed and/or designed for UNA productions of The Man of La Mancha, Dracula, Noises Off, The Tempest, Guys and Dolls, Playboy of the Western World, Lysistrata, Candida, The Merry Wives of Windsor and Once Upon A Mattress.
 He has also worked with several Shoals community theatre productions.
 When not teaching or producing theatre, Dr. Ruebhausen pursues his research in theatrical Residence with the Florence Academy of Fine Arts (FAFA) Theatre Department.
 For FAFA, he has designed sets for Our Town, Peter and the Starcatcher, Take My Seat, and The Music Man.

-MALLORY ANNE MARTIN (Stage Manager) is excited to make her Ivy Green debut this year in The Miracle Worker.
+MALLORY ANNE MARTIN (Stage Manager) also stage managed last year’s production of The Miracle Worker.
 She is no stranger to the stage and has been Stage Managing for over five years.
-Some of her favorite productions have been Madagascar, Into the Woods, Seussical and Beauty and the Beast.
+Some of her favorite productions have been Madagascar, Into the Woods, Seussical, and Beauty and the Beast.

-RAGAN WILSON (Assistant Stage Manager/Crone) is seventeen years old and is a senior at Deshler High School in Tuscumbia.
-After graduation she plans on attending college and studying to become a licensed clinical social worker.
-Ragan has been performing and working backstage in community theatre productions since she was nine and is very active in the performing arts program at Deshler High School.
-This year’s production will be Ragan’s sixth season at Ivy Green.
-She also reprises her role as a crone in this year's production.
+RAGAN WILSON (Assistant Stage Manager/Crone) is eighteen years old and is a recent graduate of Deshler High School.
+This fall she plans on attending The University of Alabama and studying social work and psychology.
+Ragan has been performing and working backstage in community theatre productions since she was nine and was a very active in the performing arts program and choir at Deshler High School.
+This year’s production will be Ragan’s seventh season at Ivy Green.
 Some of her past credits include The Wizard of Oz, The Miracle Worker, Charlotte’s Web, Opal, The Best Christmas Pageant Ever, and The Little Mermaid.
 When Ragan is not at the theatre, she can be found watching movies, singing, reading, or spending time with her friends and family.